Director & Piano Teacher

 She teaches at several places including the Queensland College of Music, Just Percussion, the Queensland Youth Orchestra and in the Percussion Department at the Queensland Conservatorium.

-Music Business Teacher
+Flute and Music Theory Teacher